General Information about Israel Tours

 Israel is the spiritual home to millions of people from all over the world.
 This tiny country, roughly the size of the state of New Jersey, has a population of about 8 million.
 Approximately 80 percent of the population is culturally Jewish, and this rich mosaic culture is composed of immigrants as well as second, third and even fourth generation Israeli natives known as Sabras, from more than 100 countries covering 5 different continents.
-This makes travel to Israel a must for seasoned tourists interested in experiencing a true multi-cultural vacation.
+This makes a trip to Israel a must for seasoned tourists interested in experiencing a true multi-cultural vacation.

-This cultural mélange has lead to a rich diversity in all sectors of society.
-From the vast culinary range of its restaurants, bistros and cafes to the field of performing and plastic arts, Israel has become a major trendsetter for innovations in many of the sectors of contemporary lifestyle activities.
+This cultural mélange has lead to a rich diversity of all sectors of society.
+From the vast culinary range of its restaurants, bistros, and cafes to the field of performing and plastic arts, Israel has become a major trendsetter for innovations in many of the sectors of contemporary lifestyle activities.
 As a result of this multifarious mixture of interesting and cutting-edge activities indigenous to the modern State of Israel, travelers from all walks of life can find a virtual cornucopia of fascinating activities at this Mideast destination.

 Like many of the Middle-Eastern countries in the region, the modern State of Israel was born in the aftermath of World War II.
 It arose from the ashes and aftermath of the Holocaust like the mythological phoenix on a quest for rebirth and renewal.
 It has sustained many challenges over its brief history, but Israel has remained as a preferred travel destination for international travelers.

 In 1948, after the cessation of hostilities between Allied and Axis forces, the British withdrew their mandate rule of Palestine and the UN partitioned the area into Arab and Jewish states.
 The Arabs immediately rejected this partition plan, and at once declared war on the newly-formed Jewish state.
-The fledgling Jewish State of Israel, with virtually no organized army, ammunition or military material, managed to overcame its Arab aggressors in the War of Independence.
+The fledgling Jewish State of Israel, with virtually no organized army, ammunition or military material, managed to overcome its Arab aggressors in the War of Independence.

 Subsequently, the Israelis have defeated their Arab enemies in a series of wars and conflicts but unfortunately, the deep tensions between the various entities remain firmly intact.
 These tensions have been especially acute between the Israelis and the Palestinians who have failed to reach a comprehensive peace agreement.
-However, in recent years, the conflicts have been limited to low-intensity warfare, and this has lead to a kind of unspoken, laissez-faire, situation where both sides live side by side in a kind of de facto peace, albeit a fragile and intense one.
-Luxury travelers as well as budget tourists are enjoying this state of affairs, and excellent discount travel deals are abundant in the marketplace.
+However, in recent years, the conflicts have been limited to low-intensity warfare, and this has lead to a kind of unspoken, laissez-faire, the situation where both sides live side by side in a kind of de facto peace, albeit a fragile and intense one.
+Luxury travelers, as well as budget tourists, are enjoying this state of affairs, and excellent discount travel deals are abundant in the marketplace.

 As each seasoned vacationer most probably knows, Israel is located in Southwest Asia nestled between the Mediterranean Sea and the arid deserts of the Middle East.
 The country’s geographical borders are the Mediterranean Sea to the West, the Jordan Valley Rift to the East, the mountains of Lebanon to the North and the Bay of Eilat marking the country’s southernmost point at the Taba-Eilat Border.